 An added benefit of using a variMODE laser is that different beam qualities can be used for piercing and cutting.

 Piercing involves drilling a hole through the sheet metal prior to starting a cut which must be smooth walled, particularly for oxygen cutting.
 Piercing thick mild steel can take a long time as it’s common to pulse the laser to improve the pierce quality, but if higher beam qualities are used the piercing time is significantly reduced.

 As shown in figure 3, with the variMODE laser it’s possible to pierce with high beam quality to obtain a faster, higher quality hole and then switch to lower beam quality for cutting.

 This process also benefits from the fast beam quality switching speed of the variMODE laser to prevent pauses in the cutting process.

 Fig. 3.
 Piercing trials with thick mild steel.
 Top – with high beam quality.
 Bottom – with lower beam quality.

-There are clear advantages to using a variable beam quality laser for sheet metal processing compared to a laser with a fixed beam quality.
+There are clear advantages to using a variable beam quality laser for sheet metal laser cutting and other processes compared to a laser with a fixed beam quality.
 For the same laser power, the variable beam quality laser can out-perform the fixed beam quality system.
 When set to high beam quality, fusion cutting speeds with stainless steel are significantly higher.
-When set to lower beam quality, the cutting speeds with thick mild steel are the same but the cut-edge quality is improved and finer cuts can be made since the work-piece temperature is lower.
+When set to lower beam quality, the cutting speeds with thick mild steel are the same but the cut-edge quality is improved, and finer cuts can be made since the work-piece temperature is lower.